 Situated beside the main strip of guesthouses in Banglamphu is the shopping bazaar of Thanon Khao San Market.
 Here you’ll find cheap, luminous t-shirts and chic, trendy purses alongside contraband items such as bootleg DVDs and fake ID cards.
 An Aladdin’s cave of homemade goods, quaint Buddha statues, fake leather and flimsy phone cases, be sure to barter for the best price, as some vendors are known to be dishonest when haggling with tourists.
 This is a top place to wander around and explore the brick-a-brac stalls of Bangkok, and if all this shopping has made you hungry, there are stalls offering refreshing orange juice and golden corn cobs on every corner.

-Go To The Ghost Tower
+Go to the Ghost Tower

-Bangkok’s Ghost Tower is a structure boasting magnificent panoramic views, and is an eerie, unfinished high-rise complex representing the dashed dreams of the city.
-The tower was eighty percent completed when the 1997 Asian financial crisis hit, a devastation which left this and many other Thai skyscraper projects incomplete.
+Bangkok’s Ghost Tower is a structure boasting magnificent panoramic views and is an eerie, unfinished high-rise complex representing the dashed dreams of the city.
+The tower was eighty per cent completed when the 1997 Asian financial crisis hit, a devastation which left this and many other Thai skyscraper projects incomplete.
 Sathorn Unique Tower, as it is known by its proper name, was planned to house 47 storeys of luxury apartments, all designed by renowned architect Rangsan Torsuwan.
-A contemporary and modern feature in a landscape of ancient and golden temples, the haunting qualities of this desolate site draws tourists in droves, and is a sad reminder of the innovation and sophisticatoin Bangkok almost achieved, but didn’t.
+A contemporary and modern feature in a landscape of ancient and golden temples, the haunting qualities of this desolate site draws tourists in droves and is a sad reminder of the innovation and sophisticatoin Bangkok almost achieved, but didn’t.

 Visit Bangkok’s National Gallery